Free boiler grants are available throughout the UK in 2016 via the ECO boiler scheme.

 Q - How long will the boiler grant process take?

 A - Your free boiler is normally installed within 3 – 4 weeks.
+This includes a free Energy Performance Survey of your home.
+It may be a little longer if new pipes or radiators need to be fitted.

 Q - How do I free boiler grant?